 Immobility - There may be loss in the range of motion of these areas.

 Swelling - Swelling is caused by a buildup of fluid.

 Heat - Heat is produced with increased blood flow.

 Sigof chronic irritation may be different than those of acute irritation.
 They include:

 - Chest Pain

 - Joint Pain

-Acute inflammation is inflammation that occurs over a short space of time.
+Acute irritation occurs over a short space of time.
 Signs and symptoms normally only present for a few days.

 - Sore throat